mroth/scmpuff/README.md

 [patches]: https://github.com/ndbroadbent/scm_breeze/issues?q=author%3Amroth

 ## Benchmarks

-Some informal benchmarks, measured on Macbook Air.
+In normal usage I've always found scm_breeze to be acceptably fast, but scmpuff should be faster, so here are some informal benchmarks, measured on my 2011 MacBook Air.

-Time to evaluate shell setup:
+Time to init during shell startup:
+`scm_breeze: 0.09sec scmpuff: 0.01sec`

-Status on a git repo with ~100 changes:
+Full color numbered status on a git repo with ~500 changes:
+`scm_breeze: 1.14sec* scmpuff: 0.15sec`
+_Note: scm_breeze normally falls back to normal git status after a configurable `gs_max_changes=150`, which I modified here for testing._

 ## Development